 5. Highlight common interests and feelings

 Empathy is difficult to show when you assume others are different from you.
-How can we imagine what the person at the opposite of where you stand is going through when we have nothing in common?
+How can we imagine what the person at the opposite end of where you stand is going through when we have nothing in common?

 But teach your child to peel back those assumptions and find common ground.
 Highlight similarities and interests between your child and others.
-They might both be big brothers, or have the same toy, or attend a new school.
+They might both be big sisters, or have the same toy, or attend a new school.

-Get more tips about empathy:
+Get more tips: